-Let’s take a closer look into these phenomena to understand what happened and see what further measures we can take to reduce the likelihood of such an event from occurring again.
+Let’s take a closer look into this phenomena to understand what happened and see what further measures we can take to reduce the likelihood of such an event occurring again.

 Type of Side Windows

-The rear window was tempered and shattered into a million pieces, dispersed on the rear car seat and foot well.
+The rear window is usually tempered and shatters into a million pieces, dispersing on the rear car seat and footwell.

-Clearly, there were no sensors that detected the window breakage, such as shock sensors or window pads.
+Clearly, there are no sensors that detected the window breakage, such as shock sensors or window pads.

-The car thief pulled the locking pin to open the front passenger side door, and again the car alarm system still remained dormant.
-He then opened the glove compartment and center console, looking for valuables but did not find any treasure, thus leaving my car with all the remnants laying on the passenger seat.
+The car thief pulls the locking pin to open the front passenger door, and again the car alarm system still remained dormant.
+He then opened the glove compartment and center console, looking for valuables but does not find any treasure, thus leaving your car with all your documents such as registration laying on the passenger seat.

 With other alternative systems that are readily available, such as remote ignition blocking and stolen auto radio tracking, having a vehicle merely sound to attract one’s attention is not enough anymore.